KennethRobbeFrucon/nayan-job-interview-template-front-end-vue/README.md

 * Handle the submit of the newsletter-form at the bottom through an AJAX request.
 The email address of the customer should be submitted in a JSON payload (containing the `emailAddress`-property) through a POST-request to `/api/newsletter`.
 Give the customer proper feedback of the result of this request.

   The Webpack Dev Server (started through `npm run watch`) contains a basic mock call for this API request.
 Any valid request will be approved, except a subscription for `existinguser@nayan.be`.

+* On our sites, this sign up would actually be handled through Emarsys, our eCRM platform.

+  You can find their API documentation [here](https://dev.emarsys.com/).
+Have a look through their documentation and identify the endpoint(s) that you'll need to subscribe a contact.
+Describe how you would approach this, what challenges you might face and how you'd tackle them.

+  You don't have to actually code this integration (as you'll lack the actual authentication needed), we're mainly interested in your approach and thoughts.
+We'll discuss these further in the follow-up interview.